sbcgua/mockup_loader/README.md

 This will result in the data set where key field `CONNID` will be equal to `I_CONNID` parameter actually passed to interface call.

 `Returning`, `exporting` and `chainging` parameters are supported.
 For more information see [REFERENCE.md](REFERENCE.md).

+In addition, forwarding calls to another object (implementing same interface) is supported.
+For example if some of accessor methods must be connected to mocks and some others were implemented manually in a supprting test (or real production) class.
+See [REFERENCE.md](REFERENCE.md).

 ### Store/Retrieve